Bronstein, Gewirtz & Grossman, LLC Notifies Vertiv Holdings Co. (VRT) Shareholders of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, March 29, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Vertiv Holdings Co. ("Vertiv" or "the Company") (NYSE: VRT) and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired Vertiv securities between April 28, 2021 and February 23, 2022, (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/vrt.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Vertiv Holdings Co. (“Vertiv” or “the Company”) (NYSE: VRT) and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired Vertiv securities between April 28, 2021 and February 23, 2022, (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fvrt.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.